 GCE Film Studies: In 2018, 100% of students achieved A* - C and 80% A* - B, with a Value Added score of 0.51.

 The External Moderators report was very complimentary about the coursework produced.

 BTEC Level 3 Media Studies: In the final year of BTEC Level 3 Media Studies, results were once again outstanding.
 Twelve students achieved a Distinction*, one student a Distinction and one student gained a Merit.

 Students’ views and attitudes

 Group work is a strength.
-Examples include: students in groups with an expert who then teaches the others; groups constructively criticising each others’ coursework; formal group presentations.
+Examples include, students in groups with an expert who then teaches the others, groups constructively criticising each others’ coursework and formal group presentations.

 Some comments from students include: